k-farruh/academic-kickstart/content/home/experience.md

   Responsibilities include:

   * Establish and manage the data scientist team.
 Construct computer vision projects.
 Bring to production AI/ML/DL projects.
-  * Created data scientist team from scratch, in three months.
+  * Created data scientist team from scratch in three months.
 Trained candidates with a piece of good basic knowledge.
-  * Created a container number recognition system using object detection andcharacter recognition models.
+  * Created a container number recognition system using object detection and character recognition models.
 Using an internal tool as part of a container tracking system.
   * Internal face recognition system for customers.
   """